praveengs/mpa/README.md

  ReportGenerator
   - This class exposes static methods, that prints out the required reports.

+## Unit tests
+Most of the unit tests are based on the above 3 classes.
+And the name of the unit tests are modelled to reflect their actual intention.

 ## Build tool used
  - Gradle.
  - Running gradlew build downloads the dependencies, compiles the class and runs the unit test.